arqex/fluxify/README.md

 myStore.a = 5;
 console.log( myStore.a ); // logs 1

-// But you can addThis won't emit any event myStore.b = 1;
+// But you can add new ones
+// This won't emit any event
+myStore.b = 1;
 console.log( myStore.b ); // logs 1